Cyclades Yacht Charter Itinerary

 A scuba diver with a torch explores a old, sunken shipwreck in the Aegean Sea in Kea, Tzia, Greece

-This is the longest sailing day for your yacht charter, approximately 50 miles, so prepare to spend a full day (or night) at sea.
+This is the longest cruising day for your yacht charter, approximately 50 miles, so prepare to spend a half day (or night) at sea.
 During June and September, dolphin pods are very likely to accompany sailors for part of the way.

 Another tiny island of Antiparos is Saliagos, the most ancient settlement in the Cyclades, now uninhabited and waiting to be discovered by your yacht charter.